dildoran2195/sep10-freedom-project/blog/entry07.md

 ### Skills

 #### Skills that I gained were self-learning: learning something independently is hard so use much sources as you need  and ask for help from your friends, teacher, etc. I also gained time management:I learned dealing with my time effectively.
 Organization is my new skill too:I learned to better categorize and Different components of my project and in my life.
+One skill that I accomplished is How to Learn.
+Since I was a person who chose A-Frame, it was my job/responsibility to learn how to use A-Frame in order to create whatever I want to create for my SEP10.
+How I accomplished this skill was by using any source that I was able to such as: